results on our special

 If they drain too close to your home, you might face pools of water.
 Therefore, install them several feet away from the house where the water cannot do any damage.
 An alternative is the use of rain chains but those have disadvantages of their own.

-If the gutters clog up with debris such as twigs, leaves, seeds, bird droppings, and water, it can result in a small crop of vegetation growing there.
+If the gutters clog up with debris such as twigs, leaves, seeds, bird droppings, and water, it can cause a small crop of vegetation growing there.
 If it also has a chance to bask in plenty of sunlight, it will grow before you know it.

 It might not seem like much, but fresh vegetation in yours gutters will weigh them down, separate the joints, and clog the system.